Music Theory for Beginners

 Music Theory

-This is a great starting point for beginners.
-We look at the fundamentals of music theory, and the concepts you will need to to understand.
+A great starting point for beginners.
+Explore the fundamentals of music theory, and the concepts you will need to to understand.
 They include:

 • pitch, sound, notes, staves and clefs